AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 >[!CAUTION]
 >
 >Adding your special characters overrides the default selection.
-If required, redefine these characters in your selection.
+If necessary, redefine these characters in your selection.

 ### Define a single character {#definesinglechar}